nhusher/blog/_posts/2020-01-01-twelve-days.md

 I now have `cardinal` and `ordinal` functions, which can be called with a number to get the cardinal/ordinal string of that number.

-Next, I need to render a list of gifts using cardinal numbers-four calling birds, three French hens, etc-and decided to use Clojure's dispatch-on-arity and recursion to print out all the gifts passed to it.
+Next, I need to render a list of gifts using cardinal numbers—four calling birds, three French hens, etc—and decided to use Clojure's dispatch-on-arity and recursion to print out all the gifts passed to it.
 A multimethod may be more appropriate here, using the length of the passed vector rather than using arity like this.
 Nevertheless:

 ```clj
 (defn gift-lines